singularity/singularity.github.io/index.md

 Singularity is written in Python and is developed on github:

  * Source code: [https://github.com/singularity/singularity](https://github.com/singularity/singularity)
- * Issues (bugs, feature requests, etc.) can be filed in [Singularity issue tracker](https://github.com/singularity/singularity/issues)
+ * Issues (bugs, feature requests, etc.) can be filed in the [Singularity issue tracker](https://github.com/singularity/singularity/issues)

 This website is hosted by github.
 If you spot any issue with it or have suggestions for improvement, then please file an issue (or a pull